kilroy-code/ki1r0y/README.md

 Machinery to simulate a browser tab being hidden or being revealed, for use in unit tests.
 - **[utilities](https://github.com/kilroy-code/utilities)**
 ![](public/images/experimental.png) -
+Shared code.

+## Bias to Properties

+We use a lot of programming constructs in ki1r0y, but we try to think as much as we can in terms of properties on objects.

+**UI**: Regardless of whether the content is primarily a 3D scene, ordinary text, or flocking boids on a 2d field, ki1r0y lets users and developers see the property names and values of any content object.

+**Multi-user synchronization**: The content stays in perfect synchronization among multiple users through a simple model: if anyone - or any thing - changes a property, that property assignment is made in each user's browser at the same time.

+**Cross-property synchronization**: The value of any property may be defined by code - a formula like the cell of a spreadsheet.
+When the value is computed, we keep track of all the other properties that are used by that computation.
+When any user sets a new value, we automatically reset any an all properties that were depending on the old value.
+Because every property assignment is made at the same time among all the users, all the properties of all the objects stay in sync.
+We don't need to send massive updates of objects over the network -- just the much smaller user-initiated changses to individual property values.

+**Serialization**: We pickle objects a lot: 1) The content starts off in sync for each user by getting a serialized copy of all the content objects.
+2) Each version of each object is saved so that we can go back to it.
+3) Integrity is built from having each serialized version signed by it's author and identified by the hash of the serialization.
+Fortunately, is easy to capture all this in a JSON of the object's properties.

-Shared code.## Design Values
+## Design Values

 These are our "North Stars".

 - The **bold bullets** are the main user principles, not in any priority.
   - The sub-bullets are a very dense illustrations of how the underlying code behaves.

 - **SIMPLE - ki1r0y doesn't model the universe.
-But for the things it does well, simple things are simple, and complex things are possible.
+But for the things it does do, simple things are simple, and complex things are possible.
 We do this through simple but sophisticated models built around reusable blocks.**
   - Everything the user sees is a reified block: paragraph, heading, avatar, image, 3d shape, etc..
 Internally, these are modeled as a person, place, or thing (with varying implications on how data is versioned and stored).
   - We make blocks obvious by making it easy for the user to select them and move them around.
 Direct-manipulation is fun and gives people a feeling of empowerment.
   - Blocks have properties, which are shown and adjustable in the inspector.